cksystemsteaching/selfie/README.md

 Files selfie1.m and selfie2.m are identical
 ```

-Note that at least 2MB of memory is required.
+Note that at least 2MB of memory is required for this to work.

 ### Self-execution